 But, it is currently available to rent at Newcastle under Lyme Library, Clayton Library, Kidsgrove Library, and Hanley’s City Central Library.

 Right now, to help out in these uncertain times, I’m selling my book online, with all profits being donated to NHS Charities Together.

 Physical copies are £4 and digital copies are £2 (in case you’d rather the postie doesn’t come to your home at the moment).

 If you want one, fill out this form or pay with PayPal and I will arrange delivery ASAP.
 Thank you.

 Not Every Room Has a View

 Buy a book.
-All profits are going to the British Red Cross.
+All profits are going to NHS Charities Together.

 “Samuel Jacks floats through his days, venting a deep hatred for his hometown to no one but himself, looking after his sick Aunty Mags, smoking endless piles of roll-ups, and making token efforts to write a novel that he’s probably never going to start, let alone finish.

 One day, his fleeting existence is flipped sideways when an old adolescent flame, Daisy, returns to the estate, digging up buried emotions and unlocking a barrage of unwanted baggage.

 Upon reconnecting with Daisy, Sam’s world begins to unravel at an alarming rate, sending him on a journey that will force him to face his most putrid fears.